pulumi/docs/pulumi-hugo/themes/default/content/templates/static-website/aws/index.md

   slug: aws
 ---

-The AWS Static Website template deploys an HTML-based website on AWS with Pulumi.
+The Static Website template creates an infrastructure as code project in your favorite language that deploys an HTML website to AWS with Pulumi.
 It uses an [Amazon S3 bucket]({{< relref "/registry/packages/aws/api-docs/s3/bucket" >}}) for file storage, configures the bucket to host a website, and deploys an [Amazon CloudFront Distribution]({{< relref "/registry/packages/aws/api-docs/cloudfront/distribution" >}}) to serve the website with low latency, caching, and HTTPS.
 The template generates a complete Pulumi program, including placeholder web content, to give you a working project out of the box that you can customize easily and extend to suit your needs.

 ![An architecture diagram of the Pulumi AWS Static Website template](./architecture.png)